 RETURNING TO WORK

+WHAT ARE MY OBLIGATIONS IN THE RETURN TO WORK PROCESS?
 Injured workers should fully participate and cooperate with their employer and medical practitioner in the development of a return to work programme.

+WHAT IS EXPECTED OF INJURED WORKERS IN INJURY MANAGEMENT?
+Injured workers are expected to participate in their workplace reganilitation, which includes: ·Collaborating in establishing a return to work programme; and ·Participating in a cooperative manner in a return to work programme, including attending appointments as required.
 An injured worker should discuss with their treating medical practitioner and the employer what duties they feel they can realistically do, given their injury.
 It is reasonable to expect an injured worker to allow their employer to speak with their treating medical practitioner, either in person or by telephone, to discuss return to work options.
 An employer can ask an injured worker for written consent to achieve this.
 This may be incorporated into an injury management system, and is also provided for on the First Certificate of Capacity and the claim form.

+WHAT IS AN APPROVED WORKPLACE REHABILITATION PROVIDER?
+Approved Workplace Rehabilitation Providers have the qualifications, experience and expertise to maintain injured workers at work, or return them to work following an injury.
+The costs of their services are covered within your workers' compensation claim.
+WHAT IS COVERED UNDER VOCATIONAL REHABILITATION?
 All activities undertaken to assist in maintaining a person at work, returning them to work or assisting them become work ready.
 These services can only be provided be accredited workplace rehabilitation providers who are appropriately qualified and trained.